The International Trade Blog arrow Export Compliance

 From the beginning, working with your company's software development team is crucial to proper classification.
 You need to understand the software design history, what type of encryption is used and the functionality of the product being developed.
 This will allow you to look at the EAR and other applicable export requirements for software to determine how the software is classified and what export license or license exception requirements may be required.

 It is best to track development history through detailed written records.
 Many companies will develop detailed export control classification worksheets for software specifically for this purpose.
-Additionally, the BIS has published a number of guides over the years as resources for exporters.
+Additionally, the U.S. Bureau of Industry and Security (BIS) has published a number of resources for exporters.

 3. Know end use and end user.